 To view the new workspace, select Go to resource.

 Take note of your workspace and subscription.
-You'll need these to ensure you create your experiment in the right place.
+You'll need this information to ensure you create your experiment in the right place.

-This tutorial uses the cloud notebook server in your workspace for an install-free and pre-configured experience.
-Use your own environment if you prefer to have control over your environment, packages and dependencies.
+Azure Machine Learning includes a cloud notebook server in your workspace for an install-free and preconfigured experience.
+Use your own environment if you prefer to have control over your environment, packages, and dependencies.

-Follow along with this video or use the detailed steps below to clone and run the tutorial from your workspace.
+Follow along with this video or use the detailed steps to clone and run the tutorial notebook from your workspace.

 Clone a notebook folder

-You complete the following experiment set-up and run steps in Azure Machine Learning studio, a consolidated interface that includes machine learning tools to perform data science scenarios for data science practitioners of all skill levels.
+You complete the following experiment setup and run steps in Azure Machine Learning studio.
+This consolidated interface includes machine learning tools to perform data science scenarios for data science practitioners of all skill levels.

 Sign in to Azure Machine Learning studio.